Links that send users to websites featuring content that violates our community guidelines are not allowed on YouTube.

 - Links to websites or apps that install malware

 - Links to websites or apps phishing for a user's login credentials, financial information, etc.

-- Links to websites, apps or other information technology that give unauthorised free access to audio content, audiovisual content, full video games, software or streaming services that normally require payment
+- Links to websites, apps or other information technology that give unauthorised access to audio content, audiovisual content, full video games, software or streaming services that normally require payment

 - Links to websites that seek to raise funds or recruit for terrorist organisations

 - Links to sites containing Child Sexual Abuse Imagery (CSAI)

 - Links to sites selling items noted in our regulated goods guidelines

 - Links to content that would violate our hate or harassment policies if uploaded to YouTube